 A Request for Amended Order of Resource Area Delineation or Amended Order of Conditions is allowed for relatively minor changes to the approved plan that for an Order of Resource Area Delineation may include a case where a Bylaw Resource Area identification or boundary was the result of a mutual error, and for an Order of Conditions may include a project change that would have the same or reduced impacts to Bylaw Resource Areas and the associated Bylaw Interests and Values compared with the approved project.
 The Committee will consider whether the scope of the project has increased or has changed significantly from the approved project, the proposed project change increases impacts to Bylaw Resource Areas, meets the applicable performance standards, or increases the potential for adverse impacts to the Bylaw Interests and Values.
 Relatively minor changes that result in the same or decreased impacts to the Bylaw Interest and Values are appropriate for an amendment.
 The Committee reserves the right to require a new Notice of Resource Area Delineation subject to Section 1.6(11)(b) above or a new Notice of Intent in lieu of a Request for Amended Order of Resource Area Delineation or Amended Order of Conditions.

-Seven (7) copies of the Request for an Amended Order of Resource Area Delineation or an Amended Order of Conditions shall be submitted by certified mail or hand delivery to the Committee.
+Two 2copies of the Request for an Amended Order of Resource Area Delineation or an Amended Order of Conditions shall be submitted by certified mail or hand delivery to the Committee.
 The submitted materials shall include all plans and documents necessary to show and describe the proposed changes and demonstrate that the requirements for an Amended Order of Resource Area Delineation or an Amended Order of Conditions are satisfied.

 Any person submitting a Request for Amended Order of Resource Area Delineation or a Request for Amended Order of Conditions with the Committee under the Bylaw at the same time shall give written notice thereof in accordance with the Bylaw by certified mail, return receipt requested; certificate of mailing; or by hand delivery to all abutters located within 300 feet of the property according to the most recent records of the assessors.
 The notice shall state where a copy of the submittal may be examined or obtained and where the date, time, and place of the public hearing may be obtained.
 Written notice shall be sent to all abutters not less than seven (7) days prior to the public hearing.
 An Affidavit of Service shall be included in the submittal or provided prior to the opening of the public hearing.
 Proof of mailing or delivery shall be provided to the Committee prior to the opening the public hearing.
 As detailed in Section 1.6(4)(d) above, the public hearing shall be advertised by the Committee, at the expense of the applicant, no less than five (5) days prior to the public hearing in a newspaper of general circulation in the Town and shall be duly posted in accordance with the requirements of the Open Meeting Law.